DORA 2025, Part 3. How AI Is Transforming Software Development: Adoption, Use Cases, and Impact on Team Effectiveness

 7. Collaborative mode - using AI to make broader changes to the codebase

-8. Agent mode is when AI works almost autonomously, making changes without constant oversight
+8. Agent mode - when AI works almost autonomously, making changes without constant supervision

 9. Because chatbots and AI built into IDEs are the tools respondents use most often, text chat and predictive text are the most common interaction modes.

-10. Least common is agent mode: 61% of participants said they never interact with AI in this format.
+10. The least common is agent mode: 61% of participants said they never interact with AI in this format.

 11. This pattern likely reflects different levels of technological maturity: agent mode appeared relatively recently, while chat and autocomplete have long been familiar and more reliable features.